 - a completed form with signatures of the incumbent and churchwardens

 - a letter of support from the bishop

 - a copy of the vestry resolution giving approval in this matter

 - most recent audited annual report to vestry, including all financial statements

 - plans or sketches of the project, including site plan, floor plans and elevation drawings, stamped and signed by both an architect and an engineer

 - quotations or estimates that are within 5% of budget

-- Submit the application to Wendy Pearson, Property Resources Specialist, for processing.
+- Submit the application to Mac Moreau, director of Property Resources, for processing

-Complete application packages must be received at least one week before the Executive Board meeting date (this year’s schedule is available on the Executive Board page).
-The Secretary of Synod will advise the parish in writing within two weeks of Diocesan Council’s approval under Canon 6.
+We need to receive your complete application package at least one week before the Executive Board meets (see upcoming dates on the Executive Board page).
+The Secretary of Synod will advise you in writing within two weeks of Diocesan Council’s approval.